The emergence of 3+1D Einstein gravity from topological gravity

-Thanks to the recent development on the classification of topological phases of quantum matter in higher dimensions\cite{Chenlong,Wenscience,cobordism,Wencoho,fTQFT1,fTQFT2,fTQFT3,fTQFT4,fTQFT5}, new types of TQFT have been discovered in $3+1$D to describe the so-called three loop braiding statistics.
-In this paper, we argue that such kind of TQFT is closely related to Einstein gravity.
-In particular, we conjecture that gravitational wave can disappear at extremely high energy and $3+1$D quantum gravity is indeed controlled by a TQFT RG fixed point at UV scale.
-At intermediate energy scale, Einstein gravity and classical space-time can emerge via loop(flux lines) condensation.
+Thanks to the recent development of the classification of topological phases of quantum matter in higher dimensions\cite{Chenlong,Wenscience,cobordism,Wencoho}, new types of TQFT have been discovered in $3+1$D to describe the so-called three-loop-braiding statistics.
+In this paper, we argued that such a TQFT is closely related to Einstein gravity.
+In particular, we conjectured that gravitational wave will disappear at an extremely high energy scale and $3+1$D quantum gravity is indeed controlled by a TQFT RG fixed point.
+At an intermediate energy scale, Einstein gravity and classical space-time can emerge via loop(flux lines) condensation.
 In the loop condensed phase, the quantum fluctuation is controlled by a small parameter $\theta$ and the theory is still power-counting renormalizable.
-In the semi-classical limit with $\theta \rightarrow 0$, we can derive the same equation of motion as Einstein-Cartan equation(in the absence of matter fields).
-Our theory predicts the non-commutative nature between curvature tensor $R$ and torsion tensor $T$, which can be tested by future experiments.
+In the semi-classical limit, we can derive the same equation of motion as Einstein-Cartan equation(in the absence of matter fields).
+Furthermore, our theory predicts the non-commutative geometry between spin connection $\omega$ and curvature tensor $R$.

 \textit{$3+1$D Topological gravity} -- In Edward Witten's pioneer work for $2+1$D quantum gravity, he pointed out that the Einstein-Cartan action in $2+1$D can be regarded as a Chern-Simons action $\int Tr[A\wedge (dA+A\wedge A)]$ where $A$ is the gauge connection of Poincare group $ISO(2,1)$($SO(3,1)$ or $SO(2,2)$ for nonzero cosmological constant case).
 However, he further argued that since there is no $\int Tr[ A\wedge A\wedge (dA+A\wedge A)]$ type topological quantum field theory(TQFT) in $3+1$D, the corresponding Einstein-Cartan action can not be regarded as a TQFT and in fact it is even not a well defined renormalizable QFT.
 The tremendous efforts on super gravity theory\cite{SUGRAV1,SUGRAV2} and ADS/CFT correspondence conjecture all aim to developed a well defined QFT description for gravity.(We hesitate to mention super string theory here since its relevant part to physics still relies on super gravity and ADS/CFT correspondence.)